Yukon/Dotnet-WriteXorExecuteCrash/README.md

 .NET 8 AMD64 Crash on Docker using Rosseta 2
 =======================================
+Update: A fix has be implimented and is being backported to .NET 8.0.9. https://github.com/dotnet/runtime/issues/106819

-This is a simple project to reproduce a crash on .NET 8 running in AMD64 container on Docker using Rosseta 2 on Apple Silicon.
+his is a simple project to reproduce a crash on .NET 8 running in AMD64 container on Docker using Rosseta 2 on Apple Silicon.

 The crash is caused by a new runtime feature [Write xor Execute](https://devblogs.microsoft.com/dotnet/announcing-net-6-preview-7/#runtime-wx-write-xor-execute-support-for-all-platforms-and-architectures) that is enabled by default in .NET 7 and subsequently .NET 8.